mgolokhov/mgolokhov.github.io/processes_and_threads.md

 For really long running operations use service, because it has higher priority (later in killing order list) then activity [[1]](http://developer.android.com/guide/components/processes-and-threads.html#Lifecycle).

-For a task "fire and forget" all is prуtty easy, real fun comes with thread communication.
+For a task "fire and forget" all is pretty easy, real fun comes with thread communication.
 The regular Java mechanisms - pipes, shared memory, blocking queues - are available to Android applications but impose problems for the UI thread because of their tendancy to block.
 Hence, the Android platform defines its own message passing mechanism with nonblocking consumer-producer pattern.
 The pattern is made from four main ingredients: Handler, Looper, MessageQueue and Messages/Runnables.

 You may associate a Looper, which contains a MessageQueue, with a thread [[how]](http://developer.android.com/reference/android/os/Looper.html)(UI thread and HeandlerThread already have one).
 Most interaction with a message loop is through the Handler class, which provides interface for posting messages.
 When you create a new Handler, it is bound to the thread and message queue of the thread that is creating it.